castwide/solargraph/README.md

 ## Using the `solargraph` Executable

 The gem includes an executable that provides access to the library's features.
-For code completion, IDEs will typically integrate using `solargraph socket` or `solargraph suggest`.
+For code completion, IDEs will typically integrate using `solargraph stdio` or `solargraph socket`.

 ### Language Server Protocol

 The language server protocol is the recommended way for integrating Solargraph into editors and IDEs.
-Run `solargraph socket` to start a language server using a TCP transport.
-The default port is 7658.
+Clients can connect using either stdio or TCP.
+See [LANUAGE_SERVER.md](LANGUAGE_SERVER.md) for more information.

 ### Standalone Suggest

 The suggest subcommand provides an interface to request suggestions without the need for a server.
 When executed, it accepts the parameters for a suggestion request, returns the suggestions in JSON format, and exits.

 **Warning:** The suggest subcommand is a candidate for deprecation.
 It will either change drastically or not exist in a future version.

-## Integrating Solargraph into Other IDEs

-Documentation for Solargraph integration is forthcoming.
-In the meantime, refer to the [VS Code extension](https://github.com/castwide/vscode-solargraph) source for an example.

 ## Updating the Core Documentation